Sewadius/rust_practice/PROGS.md

 013_Enums:
 - 001 [44 lines]: The program uses enum, example of working with "TrafficLights"
 - 002 [37 lines]: The program changes the direction of the sides of the world
+- 003 [120 lines]: The program is rock/paper/scissors game with enums and AI

 014_OptionEnum:
 - 001 [23 lines]: Example of using Option\<i32\> with and without value